IanFinlayson/exploring-cs/chapter05.md

 -------------------------

 1. Write a program that reads in a number from the user, and a message.
-The pro- gram should then print the message out "number" many times.
+The program should then print the message out "number" many times.
 For example, if they enter 3 and "Hello", then the program should print "Hello" three times.

 2. Write a program which will let the user print the length of strings, for as many as they want.
 It should ask them to enter a string and then print the length of it.
 It